jax-ml/jax/docs/501/shape-polymorphism.md

 of `f` is not available).

 Ensuring this form of correctness is hard, and in the hardest cases exporting fails.
-The rest of this chapter describes how to handle these failures.
+The rest of this page describes how to handle these failures.

 (jax-501-computing-with-dimension-variables)=

 ## Computing with dimension variables

 JAX keeps track of the shapes of all intermediate results.
-When those shapes depend on dimension variables JAX computes them as symbolic dimension expressions involving dimension variables.
+When those shapes depend on dimension variables, JAX computes them as symbolic dimension expressions involving dimension variables.
-Dimension variables stand for integer values greater or equal to 1.
+Dimension variables stand for integer values greater than or equal to 1.
-The symbolic expressions can represent the result of applying arithmetic operators (add, sub, mul, floordiv, mod, including the NumPy variants `np.sum`, `np.prod`, etc.) **on dimension expressions and integers** (`int`, `np.int`, or anything convertible by `operator.index`).
+The symbolic expressions can represent the result of applying arithmetic operators (add, sub, mul, floordiv, mod, including the NumPy variants `np.sum`, `np.prod`, etc.) **on dimension expressions and integers** (`int`, NumPy integer scalars, or anything convertible by `operator.index`).
-These symbolic dimensions can then be used in shape-parameters of JAX primitives and APIs, e.g., in `jnp.reshape`, `jnp.arange`, slicing indices, etc.
+These symbolic dimensions can then be used in shape parameters of JAX primitives and APIs, e.g., in `jnp.reshape`, `jnp.arange`, slicing indices, etc.

 For example, in the following code to flatten a 2D array, the computation